 Most forex brokers offer their trading platforms on mobile for both Android & iOS.

-8 Best Forex Trading Apps in South Africa for Beginners in 2022
+These are the Best Forex Trading Apps in South Africa for Beginners based on 12 metrics

 Before you start trading currency, you should be aware that large fluctuations can take place in the price of a currency in a very short period of time.
 Also, the forex market is open 24 hours during weekdays, so you need to be constantly alert to monitor your trades & make informed decisions.

 This is where the mobile app by a broker can help.